 - Sautรฉ Garlic and Onion: Heat olive oil in a Dutch oven over medium heat.
 Add garlic and onion, cooking until soft and fragrant.

-- Build the Flavor: Stir in soy sauce, oyster sauce, and brown sugar directly into the pot.
+- Deglaze and build the sauce: Stir in soy sauce, oyster sauce, and brown sugar directly into the pot.
 Add star anise, cloves, bay leaves, and enough water or broth to mostly submerge the meat.

 - Thicken the Sauce: Remove the beef shanks and bring the braising liquid to a simmer on the stovetop.
 Stir in a slurry made from 1 tablespoon of cornstarch and 2 tablespoon of water.
 Simmer for a few minutes until the sauce thick.